Thursday 10 October 2024

 • Communication between the front-end, back-end, and database can be difficult because of the use of different programming languages.

-• Have to learn different programming languages for development.
+• Have to learn different programming languages for the development.

 What is MERN stack?